CadQuery/CQ-editor/README.md

 * You are not running a CQ-editor fork, as these are not always synchronized with the latest updates in this project.
 * You have searched the [issue tracker](https://github.com/CadQuery/CQ-editor/issues) to make sure that the bug is not already known.

-If you have checked those things, please file a [new issue](https://github.com/CadQuery/CQ-editor/issues/new) with the following information.
+If you have already checked those things, please file a [new issue](https://github.com/CadQuery/CQ-editor/issues/new) with the following information.

 * Operating System (type, version, etc) - If running Linux, please include the distribution and the version.
 * How CQ-editor was installed.